Welcome Argentina MORE OUTINGS IN El ChalténMORE OUTINGS IN El Chaltén

 The trails leading to the base of the Fitz Roy start towards the end of the village.
 Many of them display other emblematic sites like Lake Capri, Lake Mother and Daughter, or the Poicenot or Río Blanco campsites, whose beauty is evident to hikers.

 There are other paths that become prominent on the way to Lago del Desierto (Lake of the Desert).
-El Chorrillo Fall, appreciated either before or after visiting famed Lago del Desierto is another interesting attraction that lies barely 4 kilometers away from El Chaltén and after climbing up for 15 minutes offers a delightful waterfall that may also be accessed by bike.
+Chorrillo del Salto Fall, appreciated either before or after visiting famed Lago del Desierto is another interesting attraction that lies barely 4 kilometers away from El Chaltén and after climbing up for 15 minutes offers a delightful waterfall that may also be accessed by bike.